New: GitOps with Flux v2¶

 flux binary and run the

-flux bootstrap command
+flux bootstrap command against the cluster.

 In order to allow users to specify whichever